celestiaorg/celestia-app/docs/architecture/adr-020-deterministic-square-construction.md

 A new pkg `square` will be responsible for housing the square construction logic.
 Any modifications to the algorithm must come as a coordinated upgrade and thus be mapped to the `AppVersion`.

 Squares are bound by an upper limit on the square size, ergo not all transactions can fit in a square.
 Given a prioritised ordering of transactions, each transaction is individually staged and if it fits is added to the pending square else it is dropped.
-Each addition of a transaction has the potential to shuffle up the order of the squares (since data is ordered by namespace not order of priority).
+Each addition of a transaction has the potential to shuffle up the order of the shares (since shares are ordered by namespace not order of priority).
 Therefore, the design conservatively estimates how much padding the blob could have and tracks the total offset to understand whether it fits in the square.
 This is done for both compact shares and sparse shares (which follow different rules):

 For compact shares i.e. PFBs and other state transactions, we introduce a `CompactShareCounter` that tracks two fields (`shares` & `remainder`).
 It is centered around the `Add` method: